hweidner/check-mk-goodies/README.md

 The number and names of the check items are constant, unless you add or remove cluster nodes, or create/delete namespaces.
 This does happen rather seldom.
-In this cases, the host(s) running the local check have to be reinventorized, potentially by an automated intentory check.
-As long as nodes and namespaces are unchanged, no inventorization is needed.
+In this cases, the host(s) running the local check have to be rediscovered, potentially by an automated discovery check.
+As long as nodes and namespaces are unchanged, no rediscovery is needed.

 Most of the check items are always in the state OK.
 An exception are the check items for each namespace and deployment, statefulset, daemonset, and replicaset.